krakend/krakend-documentation/developer/IDE-integration.md

 ![Visual Code integration](/images/documentation/krakend-ide-integration.png)

 ## Editor integration for KrakenD files
 KrakenD has published an updated JSON-schema definition ([source](https://github.com/krakend/krakend-schema)) to validate configuration files from your IDE automatically.
 The editors with built-in json-schema validation will offer this feature **without installing any additional plugin**.
-All you need to do, is add in the beginning of your `krakend.json` configuration file a line specifing the schema:
+All you need to do, is add in the beginning of your `krakend.json` configuration file a line specifying the schema:

 ```json